wso2/docs-is/en/includes/deploy/security/encrypt-passwords-with-cipher-tool.md

     "log4j.appender.LOGEVENT.password" = "[password_5]"
     ```

-2. Open a terminal, navigate to the `<IS_HOME>/bin/` directory, and execute the following command (You must first enable the Cipher tool for the product by executing the `-Dconfigure` command with the cipher tool script as shown below).
+2. Open a terminal, navigate to the `<IS_HOME>/bin/` directory, and execute the following command to enable the cipher tool using the `-Dconfigure -Dsymmetric` flags.

     - On Linux: `./ciphertool.sh -Dconfigure`
     - On Windows: `ciphertool.bat -Dconfigure`

-3. Go back to the `deployment.toml` file and see that the alias passwords are encrypted.
+3. Open the `deployment.toml` again and see that the passwords are encrypted.

     ```toml
     [secrets]